PeculiarVentures/node-webcrypto-p11/README.md

 ## Provider

-Provider allows to get information about PKCS#11 module and watch token removing/insertion.
+The `Provider` interface enables you to get information about a PKCS#11 module and watch token removal/insertion.

 ### Interface